girikgarg8/Git-Branching-Tutorial/README.md

 Stash can be said to a private locker where the changes are stored temporarily, anything that is stashed is not a part of the commit.

-Technically speaking, whenever we have some code changes that we don't want to be part of the next commit, we can add those chages to the staging area and use `git stash`.
+Technically speaking, whenever we have some code changes that we don't want to be part of the next commit, we can add those changes to the staging area and use `git stash`.
 It's important to know that stash behaves like a stack data structure.

 **What are the usecases of Git stash in real life projects?**